 If the student loan debts are fairly extensive, a large portion of the monthly budget may be spent making payments.
 Once the student loans have been paid off, there will be more money available to save for financial goals.

 The student can purchase their first home much faster.
-The other future options including taking a vacation overseas, opening a business or beginning an investment portfolio for the future.
+The other future options include taking a vacation overseas, opening a business, or beginning an investment portfolio for the future.

 Establishing a Budget

 Paying off student loans eliminates a portion of the student’s debt to relieve financial concerns.
-Making elimination student loans from the moment of graduation will enable the student to establish an easier budget to live a better life.
+Eliminating student loans from the moment of graduation will enable the student to establish an easier budget to live a better life.